 When the Pseudo-localization app is installed, open your project and go to Applications > Custom.

 To set up the Pseudo-localization app, follow these steps:

 If you prefer working with API, you can use the following API methods:

 Another way to set up and download your pseudo-localized project files is to use Crowdin CLI.

 Read more about Downloading Pseudo-localization via CLI.

-Change the length of the strings to see how different languages fit your application UI.
-For example, Spanish texts are in average 25-30% longer than English, Japanese – 30%-60% shorter.
+Change the length of the strings to see how different languages will fit into your application’s UI.
+For example, Spanish texts are on average 25-30% longer than English ones, while Japanese texts are 30-60% shorter.

 Fügen Sie Präfixe und Suffixe hinzu, um zu sehen, wo jede Zeichenkette unabhängig von der Sprache in der Benutzeroberfläche beginnt und endet.